• Latest

 0

 The Full House actress and her style-designer husband are accused of paying approximately $500,000 to falsely designate their daughters, Olivia Jade and Isabella Rose, as recruits to the University of Southern California crew group.
-Henderson says even though Loughlin and Giannulli have been to come out and say, “I did no longer are aware of it turned into unlawful to do this,” it is clear they knew they had been “lying to USC because in case you study the criticism, they’ve emails and tape-recorded conversations.”
+Henderson says even though Loughlin and Giannulli have been to come out and say, “I did not longer are aware of it turned into unlawful to do this,” it is clear they knew they had been “lying to USC because, in case you study the criticism, they’ve emails and tape-recorded conversations.”

 According to the affidavit, Giannulli wrote William “Rick” Singer, the person accused of masterminding the scam, a letter that read, in part, “I’d want to maybe sit with you after you consult with the women as I have some issues and need to completely recognize the sport plan and make sure we have a roadmap for success as it relates to [our daughter] and getting her right into a college aside from ASU!”

 Singer also allegedly requested Loughlin and Giannulli send him a “movement” shot of Olivia Jade to give her as a member of the group crew.
-The couple allegedly introduced a photo of her on an indoor rowing gadget.
+The couple allegedly introduced a photo of her on an indoor rowing machine.

 “There is a high danger that [Olivia Jade] could be involved as a witness if it goes to trial.
 But there is a chance that she may be involved as a defendant, and that is the risk that Lori Loughlin ran when she determined to plead no longer guilty,” Henderson says.
-“Felicity Huffman pleads responsible off the bat, and she or he essentially spared her daughter from any allegations that her daughter knew of it or will be a defendant.”
+“Felicity Huffman pleads responsible off the bat, and she essentially spared her daughter from any allegations that her daughter knew of it or would be a defendant.”

-“It is going to be hard to prove that [Olivia Jade] did now not know [about the alleged bribery],” she provides, “and she or he may be charged as a defendant, and this is the hazard these mother and father who plead not guilty are strolling.
+“It is going to be hard to prove that [Olivia Jade] did not know [about the alleged bribery],” she provides, “and she or he may be charged as a defendant, and this is the hazard these mother and father who plead not guilty are facing.
 They could get their youngsters worried as criminal defendants.”

 Not a great deal has been discovered about Loughlin and Giannulli’s criminal strategy, but Henderson believes their lawyers don’t have an awful lot of control over their customers.